aritchie/bluetoothle/readme.md

 Q. Why are Device.Connect, Characteristic.Read, and Descriptor.Read observable when async would do just fine?

 > True, but observables with RX are actually awaitable as well and far easier to chain into other things.

-Q. Why have a Adapter.BackgroundScan with a service UUID?
-This is not a problem on Android

-> Also, true, but consistency is what I was aiming for.  iOS only allows you to scan in the background with a serviceUUID and on Android, I set the scanmode to low power.

 Q. Why are devices cleared on a new scan?